How to get mobile internet in Morocco: What is the best option?

 Surely, this free WiFi option in Morocco can be useful if you need to send a message or simply hang out watching videos.
 But it’s not recommended for online banking transactions as your private information may be exposed.

-Accommodation: In hotels, “guesthouses,” and “riads” (accommodations made up of an interior patio where the rooms are distributed), most will have passwords so that this network is safe.
+- Accommodation: In hotels, guesthouses, and riads (accommodations with an interior patio where the rooms are distributed), most will require passwords to ensure the network is safe.

-Roaming is the service offered by your domestic cellular provider so that you have internet coverage in a foreign country.
-It works similarly to prepaid SIMs, except that you’ll have to pay a pretty high price.
+Roaming with your domestic cellular provider provides internet coverage in a foreign country.
+It works similarly to prepaid SIMs, except that you may be subject to high roaming costs with certain providers.

-Most cellular carriers charge international roaming according to your consumption, i.e., for each MB you use, for each minute of talk time, and for each message sent.
-That’s why it will be very important that you know the roaming prices of your operator, so you won’t come back from your trip with a high bill to pay.
+Most cellular carriers charge for international roaming based on your usage: for each MB you use, each minute of talk time, and each message sent.

 Advantages: